 Going through a break-up is one of the worst life experiences.
 Not only does it affect you mentally, but it affects you physically, making you feel lethargic, lose your appetite and struggle sleeping.
 You tend to overthink everything; where did it all go wrong?
 Why can’t you both work it out?
 And how is this even happening?
-The negative thoughts just seem to keep coming, and sometimes it’s difficult to shut them out, which has a detrimental effect on your mental health.
-Here are 5 of the most common negative thoughts you tend to have during a break-up and how to deal with them.
+The automatic negative thoughts just seem to keep coming, and sometimes it’s difficult to shut them out, which has a detrimental effect on your mental health.
+This post will help you handle negative thoughts after breakups -and explain why they happen.

 1. “I’ve made a mistake.”

 It’s completely normal to question the reasons behind your break-up.
 Whether you’re the one who initiated it all, or simply agreed to it without a choice, both parties will second-guess themselves at least once.
 After all, how are you supposed to know that this is the best thing for you both in the long run, when you’re still very much in love with them?
 Even if your feelings have faded in the last however many months, you still care deeply for the other person and are very much in the relationship bubble.
 It’s so easy to believe that you’ve made a huge mistake; however, give it some time.
 Time will help you gain true perspective on the situation.
 If you’re adamant you want to be with the other person after a couple of months, then it might be worth having a conversation with them to see if you can both work it out.

 2. “I don’t want to do anything today.”